 Financial Aid Scholarships

 The Kenneth E. Coffey, Jr. Memorial Scholarship (pdf) was established by friends and family in memory of Ken Coffey.
 This award was created to give financial assistance to students who completed high school in Coles, Edgar, Clark, or Cumberland County.
 The recipient must be a full-time student at Eastern Illinois University in good academic standing.
-Preference will be given to applicants with a 2.5 cumulative GPA or higher.
-Financial need is a consideration as determined by the Free Application for Federal Student Aid (FAFSA).
-Preference will be given to students who are eligible for the Federal Pell Grant.
+Financial need is a consideration, but not a requirement.
+Recipient(s) may be eligible to apply for, and receive the award one additional time, provided he/she continues to meet criteria.
 The award recipient will be announced in the spring semester, and the award will be payable in the fall semester to Eastern Illinois University.
 The award will be applied first against costs (tuition, fees, housing, etc.) with any remaining amount disbursed to the recipient.
 Applications will be reviewed by a selection committee.
-The deadline for this scholarship is April 1, 2013.
+The deadline for this scholarship is March 3, 2014.

 The College Access Foundation of California Scholarship (pdf), established in 2005, was created to give financial assistance to students who may not otherwise be able to attend college.
 The recipient(s) must be a full-time, undergraduate student accepted to Eastern Illinois University.
 The recipient of an initially granted scholarship must be an incoming freshman.
 Financial need is the primary consideration as determined by the Free Application for Federal Student Aid (FAFSA).
 Preference will be given to students who are eligible for the Federal Pell Grant.